intel/llvm/sycl/doc/design/OptionalDeviceFeatures.md

   sub-group-sizes: [8, 32]
 ```

+The device entries have an optional `may_support_other_aspects` sub-key
+specifying if a given target may be supported by devices that support aspects
+not in the `aspects` list.
+This is used by the [DeviceAspectTraitDesign.md][10]
+design.

 The values of the aspects in this configuration file can be the numerical
 values from the `enum class aspect` enumeration or the enum identifier itself.